A showcase of design projects done for previous clients. Learn more about each process in the case studies.

 After a few years with Room 214, I decided to join the Mocavo team and go through Techstars Boulder.
 As one of the 3 founding members, I was again in charge of the company’s design, but I was also able to learn quite a bit about growing a business and focusing on a single product for a few years.
 It was an invaluable experience to watch as the team grew from just a few people to a large team spread across three states with a product used by millions of people.

-My most recent change occured in August 2013 when I left Mocavo to start my own design studio.
+In August 2013, I left Mocavo to start my own design studio.
 I missed working on new design projects and also missed seeing a variety of clients after looking at a single digital product for a few years.
-Since then, I’ve taken my previous experiences of working with companies large and small to build out a company that can grow with me.
-The focus for Emerson Stone right now is to build lasting digital products that are as beautiful as they are useful.
+Along with my partners, I focused my previous experiences of working with companies large and small to build out a company that could grow with me.
+The focus for Emerson Stone was to build lasting digital products that are as beautiful as they are useful.
+The company sold to Anchor and Alpine in 2019.